CochinoChingon/static/_posts/2021-02-17-breaking-up-is-hard-to-do.md

   og_images: /assets/images/episodes/cover.png
 date: 2021-02-17
 ---

+Breaking up is hard to do, Or how to breakup so your ex never bothers you again unless you two have a kid

 <iframe src="https://open.spotify.com/embed-podcast/episode/00KFU8a6TPu15Ps2c4XHVE" width="100%" height="232" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

 This episode is about how to break up with your ex in a manner that will bring closure to the relationship.
 Instead of having to deal with a zombie that keeps popping up in your DMs.